AndrewGodGivens/ansible-role-minio/README.md

 Ansible Role: Minio Server Installation and Configuration
 =========

-This role install and configure [Minio](http://min.io) in a linux server.
+This role install and configure [Minio](http://min.io) in a linux server by docker swarm.

 Requirements